 Hermano Pedro Museum

-Next door the church are the ruins of San Francisco Convent.
+Next door to the church is the ruins of the San Francisco Convent.
 There’s a small fee of 5Q to enter the museum and convent.

 Your first stop should be the small, one-room “museum” – more like a shrine, to Hermano Pedro.
 The entrance hallway to the museum is lined with crutches and gift offerings to Hermano Pedro, thanking the saint for his answers to their desperate prayers.
 By the way, photography is not allowed in the hall.